GovTechSG/mcf-boilerplate-js/packages/server-boilerplate-middleware/README.md

 ### 0.6.x
 #### 0.6.4
-- added `:logStream` property in `serverLogging` options for providing Morgan with a custom logger to use
+- added `:logStream` property in `loggingOptions` options for providing Morgan with a custom logger to use
 #### 0.6.0
 - added Morgan server request logging
 ### 0.5.x